-^{89 48,800} square metres (RCS 2009, paragraph 3.26)
+square metres, paragraph 3.26, RCS

-90 RCS.
-Section 6
+RCS, Section 6

-91 The inclusion of New Cross and New Cross Gate as a combined district town centre within the retail hierarchy was identified in the Retail Capacity Assessment undertaken for the borough.
+The inclusion of New Cross and New Cross Gate as a combined district town centre within the retail hierarchy was identified in the Retail Capacity Assessment undertaken for the borough.
 The study identified an increase in the size of New Cross Gate, which is therefore considered best suited to being amalgamated with the New Cross district town centre.
 This has been confirmed through ongoing retail health checks.

-- decentralised energy) anchored by a biomass CHP or by SELCHP (92).
-This would help ensure that the area becomes an environmentally sustainable part of London and energy self-sufficient. - The Lewisham Renewables Energy Evidence Base (93) has shown that area wide solutions 6.46 are created by one or a few centralised plants which feed the network, enabling easier management of emissions and potential air quality impact as well as efficiency measures.
-In this way it is possible to reduce the emission of air pollutants, and the resource depletion with respect to private thermal generation.
-These solutions are significantly more advantageous to a developer in terms of the potential cost incurred, which should deliver improved viability and or additional benefits to the community. - 6.47 The waste recovery from SELCHP has the equivalent energy consumption of 48,000 homes.
+- 6.45 The quantum of development opportunities proposed, and the concentration of this growth within the three main localities of Deptford/New Cross and the Lewisham and Catford town centres, allows the provision of a renewable source of energy via a local energy network (or decentralised energy) which could include the use of SELCHP.(88) This would help ensure that the area becomes an environmentally sustainable part of London and energy self-sufficient. - 6.46 The Lewisham Renewables Energy Evidence Base has shown that area wide solutions are created by one or a few centralised plants which feed the network, enabling easier management of emissions and potential air quality impact as well as efficiency measures.(89) In this way it is possible to reduce the emission of air pollutants, and the resource depletion with respect to private thermal generation.
+These solutions are significantly more advantageous to a developer in potential cost incurred, which should deliver improved viability and or additional benefits to the community. - 6.47 The waste recovery from SELCHP has the equivalent energy consumption of 48,000 homes.
 While the plant currently exports electricity to the grid, its surplus heat is not extracted.
-The Council will seek to install a district heating pipe and distributing heat from the plant and district heating networks could be established to serve development at Convoys Wharf and the larger MELs at Surrey Canal Triangle, Oxestalls Road and Plough Way.
-Alternatively, the Council will seek to provide the local energy network through CHP.
-A suitable location would be between Surrey Canal Road, Cannons Wharf/Plough Way and Oxestalls Road.
+The Council will work with developers to install a district heating pipe to distribute heat from the plant and district heating networks could be established to serve development at Convoys Wharf and the larger MELs at Surrey Canal Triangle, Oxestalls Road and Plough Way.
+Alternatively, the provision of a local energy network through CHP will be sought.
+A suitable location would be between the strategic site allocations of Surrey Canal Triangle, Plough Way and Oxestalls Road.
 There is also potential to extend the network southwards from Convoys Wharf to serve development around Deptford Town Centre and Deptford Creek.
 A further opportunity exists for a smaller satellite network focused on Goldsmiths College campus. - 6.48 The Council is currently working with the London Development Agency and major landowners/developers to ensure feasibility and implementation of decentralised energy within this strategy area.
-This has the potential to link major development sites and provide a clear masterplan to take forward decentralised energy opportunities. - 6.49 In conjunction with the above measures, the re-provision of employment floorspace within the MELs will lead to a significant improvement in energy efficiency as a significant proportion of the existing industrial and commercial stock is in poor condition when compared with BREEAM energy standards (94). - 6.50 Housing will need to be designed and constructed in accordance with the Code for Sustainable Homes.
-Code Level 6 (zero carbon) will need to be achieved by 2016.
-This will be in accordance with government regulations.
-Non-residential development will need to meet BREEAM Very Good standard.
+This has the potential to link major development sites and provide a clear masterplan to take forward decentralised energy opportunities. - 6.49 In conjunction with the above measures, the re-provision of employment floorspace within the MELs will lead to a significant improvement in energy efficiency as a significant proportion of the existing industrial and commercial stock is in poor condition when compared with Building Research Establishment Environmental Assessment Method (BREEAM) energy standards.(90) - 6.50 Development will need to be designed and constructed in accordance with the relevant standard from the Code for Sustainable Homes (CSH) or BREEAM as outlined in Core Strategy Policy 8.